Atoa CLI

 - Debugging —

---verboseprints the redacted request line so you can diff againstcurl - CI scripts where you want explicit control over the exact body sent
+--verboseprints the redacted request line so you can see exactly what was sent - CI scripts where you want explicit control over the exact body sent

 Shell completion